SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 2. Sets the environment variables required for PBT to run: DATABRICKS_HOST, DATABRICKS_TOKEN and FABRIC_NAME
 3. Sets up JDK 11, Python 3 and other dependencies required for PBT to run
 4. Builds all the Pipelines present in the project and generates a .jar/.whl file.
 If the build fails at any point a non-zero exit code is returned which stops the workflow from proceeding further and the workflow run is marked as a failure.
-5. Runs all the unit tests present in the project using FABRIC_NAME as the configuration.
+5. Runs all the unit tests present in the project using FABRIC_NAME(optional) as the configuration.
 If any of the unit test fails a non-zero exit code is returned which stops the workflow from proceeding further and the workflow run is marked as a failure.
 6. Deploys the built .jar/.whl to the Databricks location mentioned in `databricks-job.json` mentioned in the `jobs` directory of the project.
 If the Job already exists in Databricks it is updated with the new .jar/.whl.
+7. Deploys Pipeline configurations, if present, to the DBFS path mentioned in `databricks-job.json`.
-If this process fails at any step, a non-zero exit code is returned which stops the workflow from proceeding further and the workflow run is marked as a failure.
+8. If this process fails at any step, a non-zero exit code is returned which stops the workflow from proceeding further and the workflow run is marked as a failure.